It is a good idea to learn a bit about breastfeeding while you are still pregnant, before your baby is born.

 Always ask for help.

 Breastfeeding isn’t always smooth sailing so it is important to ask for help when you need it.
 Talk to a midwife or lactation consultant when you need advice and chat to trusted friends and family when you need support.
-You can also ask questions and chat in our breastfeeding support forum section.
+The Australian Breastfeeding Association has a 24-hour support line, phone 1800 686 268.
+And you can also ask questions and chat in our breastfeeding support forum section.
+You can also find a private lactation consultant in your area.

 It is also important that you try not to get too stressed about breastfeeding, which is much easier said than done!
 Remember that it is just one aspect of parenting (even though it is all-consuming at first) and that it is also very important that you take care of yourself when you’re a new parent.